AKaunitz/AKaunitz/README.md

 Most time of the year I live in Finland.
 During the late Autumn and winter I reside in Southern Europe or move into other different directions.

+If you wanna contact with me send an envelope here: aurorakaunitz@gmail.com.

 <!--
 **AKaunitz/AKaunitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.